abd123al/sokonify/server/README.md

 # Todo
+- add expire date in all premium server.
+So that they must update every year
+- Use built-in certificate for using ssl.
 - offline apps should support only one store.
 - have permissions table to assign users permission based on permission type.
 - Option to merge brands/products which are duplicated